lukesherwood/beerfinda/README.md

 Todo:

+- complete user functions
 - see if we can further obfuscate the api url with env variables.
-Need to check that production still works
 - pagination needs to use nuxt links else back buttons don't work
 - abstract (join) filter component from beerfilter component
-- complete user functions
 - card image zooms on hover
 - logout message not working
 - add hint to next for register to suggest click save if disabled